 We rely on and provide financial incentives to our customers to assist in the distribution and promotion of our products to the consumer.
 For our independent distributors and retailers, these incentives include volume-based rebates, product placement fees, promotions and displays.
 For our independent bottlers, these incentives are referred to as bottler funding and are negotiated annually with each bottler to support a variety of trade and consumer programs, such as consumer incentives, advertising support, new product support, and vending and cooler equipment placement.
 Consumer incentives include coupons, pricing discounts and promotions, and other promotional offers.
 Advertising support is directed at advertising programs and supporting independent bottler media.
 New product support includes targeted consumer and retailer incentives and direct marketplace support, such as point-of-purchase materials, product placement fees, media and advertising.
-Vending and cooler equipment placement placement programs vary annually.
+Vending and cooler equipment placement programs support the acquisition and placement of vending machines and cooler equipment.
+The nature and type of programs vary annually.